-Ultra high speed, high quality 5G networks are expected to provide the connectivity required for remote robotic surgery as well as instant movie downloads and 3D mobile gaming.
+Ultra high speed, high quality 5G networks are expected to provide the connectivity required for massive IoT adoption, remote robotic surgery as well as instant movie downloads and 3D mobile gaming.
 The technology boasts incredible reliability and low latency and promises to enable the next industrial revolution and society 5.0.
 Assuming that 5G policy and regulatory issues are sorted out.

 However, recent hype generated by mobile operators and false promises inevitably mean that unreasonable early expectations will go unmet.
 So far, China and Huawei have out-competed Americans in development and deployment of 5G technology.
 The Trump Administration is keenly aware of and sensitive to falling behind in this tech sector, not just from a commercial perspective, but also because the Chinese are gaining an edge in related surveillance and military intelligence capabilities.